 For many, a backpacker tour to Indonesia wouldn’t be complete without trekking through the jungle in search of orangutans!
 These treks can be quite challenging and even slippery at times, so require comfortable and sturdy shoes.

 2. Leave some room in your luggage

-Much like the rest of Southeast Asia, you’re guaranteed to come across an abundance of markets in Indonesia, selling locals crafts, traditional clothing, as well as more touristy items.
+Much like the rest of Southeast Asia, you’re guaranteed to come across an abundance of markets on a backpacker tour in Indonesia, selling locals crafts, traditional clothing, as well as more touristy items.
 It’s a good idea to leave some room in your suitcase or backpack on your way here as you’ll definitely want to buy some souvenirs for your friends and family.

 The markets are also a great place to buy clothing appropriate for the climate.
 Items like sarongs, scarves, loose trousers and hats, are all readily available in Indonesia.
 So don’t stress yourself out trying to buy all these before your trip, the ones here will probably be much nicer anyway!

 3. Eat what the locals eat

 Much like other parts of Southeast Asia, experiencing the local cuisine is one of the highlights of travelling to Indonesia.
 As a nation made up of thousands of islands, Indonesian cuisine is made us of numerous regional cuisines, like Padang, Javanese and Balinese.
 Indonesian cuisine has been influenced by many other cultures seen in China, India and the Middle East.